-> Milt Kibbee's older brother was stage and screen actor Guy Kibbee (1882-1956).
-While Guy was born in El Paso, Texas, Milton's 1942 draft registration has his birth date and location as January 27, 1896 and Roswell, New Mexico.
+Milt Kibbee's older brother was stage and screen actor Guy Kibbee (1882-1956).
+While Guy was born in El Paso, Texas, Milt's World War I and World War II draft registrations have his birth information as January 27, 1896 in Roswell, New Mexico.

-> Milne Bryan Kibbee tied the knot with Lois H. Wilson on May 21, 1918 in her home state of Ohio, and they listed their occupations as actor and actress on the marriage license.
+Milne Bryan Kibbee tied the knot with Lois H. Wilson on May 21, 1918 in Ohio, and they listed their occupations as actor and actress on the marriage license.
 Sketchy biographies indicate they were performers in a traveling show.
 In the 1930 census, Milt, Lois and their three children were living in Rhinelander, Wisconsin.
 A couple years later, the family was in California and Milt's first movie role occurred in 1933.
-Brother Guy did his first film in 1931, and may have suggested that Milt head west to Hollywood and the movie business.
+Brother Guy did his first film in 1931 and may have suggested that Milt head west to Hollywood and the movie business.

-> During a 20+ year career from about 1933 - 1953, Milt worked in about 375 films.
+During a 20+ year career from about 1933 - 1953, Milt worked in about 375 films.
 In most, he had minor/bit roles and was uncredited.
 Included in that number are about 30 B westerns and other features for Republic Pictures during the years 1938 - 1951.
 Les Adams has Milton Kibbee identified in 50+ westerns and 4 serials.

 Guy and Milt worked together in eighteen movies, including 42ND STREET (Warners, 1933), BABBITT (Warners, 1934) and MR. SMITH GOES TO WASHINGTON (Columbia, 1939).
 In these, Guy Kibbee had the meaty (and credited) roles while Milt did a bit part and picked up a day's pay.
 Occasionally, Milt got a few lines of dialog and an example is his portrayal of Judy Garland's father in STRIKE UP THE BAND (MGM, 1940).